 Parental Alienation – What is That?

 Parental alienation is the psychological manipulation of children by one parent against the other.
-If successful, this type of manipulation can greatly hinder custody and visitation rights, as well as cause serious damage to your children’s emotional and mental health—changing their perceptions of the alienated parent altogether.
+This type of manipulation, if successful, can substantially hamper custody and visitation rights, as well as seriously impair your children’s emotional and mental health, completely changing their perceptions of the alienated parent.

-Parental alienation occurs when one parent attempts to get custody of the children during a divorce or wishes to modify their current custody arrangements by manipulating the children’s testimonies and wishes.
+Parental alienation occurs when one spouse manipulates the children’s testimonies to gain custody of the children during a divorce or to change their present parenting arrangements.

 Get to Know Parental Rights and Parental Alienation Laws